nagasudhirpulla/taming_python/blog/skills/install_and_manage_python_packages.md

 you can use any name instead of `env_name`

 ### Activate a virtual environment
-* Goto Scripts folder of the created virtual environment
+* Goto 'Scripts' folder of the created virtual environment
+* Open command prompt inside that folder
+* Enter command `activate.bat`

 ### Further Reading
 * https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment